the-teachingRSE-project/competencies/README.md

 **We use British English**

+- competencies.md will be published on arxiv.
+Latex tags/code is fine in here.
+- survey.md will move to a website, hence this file has to be markdown
-We utilise tags to categorise issues and PRs to the respective paper.
+- We utilise tags to categorise issues and PRs to the respective paper.
 You can contribute in various ways:

 1. Propose content/text via pull request